makoto/forest/README.md

 ## Summary

-A simple collection class to aggregate rubytree objects.
+A simple collection class to aggregate tree objects.
 It takes [Adjacency List](http://sqlsummit.com/AdjacencyList.htm) as input, shows some stats and the top x biggest trees.

 ## Why ?